Level 2 Art & Design

-This course will give you the opportunity to explore your creativity and be exposed to a whole host of artistic disciplines and genres.
-Along with discovering historical and contemporary artists to inspire your practice and enhance your research skills, you will cover a broad range of disciplines.
-These will include 2D art and design (such as drawing, painting and printmaking), textiles, 3D and ceramics, graphic design, photography, and contextual studies.
+Through this course, you will get to grips with the creative process including idea generation, research gathering, experimentation, and review and development of more resolved outcomes.
+Along with discovering historical and contemporary artists to inspire your practice and enhance your research skills, you will be encouraged to explore principles such as 2D art and design (such as drawing, painting and printmaking), textiles, 3D Sculptures and ceramics, graphic design, photography, and contextual studies.

 What will the course lead on to?